getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 wrapper (§11) rather than via a global flag.

 **Async streaming input.** The lexer accepts an async or sync iterable of characters.
-Buffering is unbounded for v1 (no GC of consumed prefix); fine for source-file-sized inputs.
+Buffering is unbounded; sufficient for source-file-sized inputs.

-## 2. Library Construct Choices
+## 2. EBNF-to-Implementation Mapping

-For each EBNF construct, the corresponding combinator construct:
+Each EBNF construct in `Lexical-Grammar.md` maps to a fixed combinator form:

 | EBNF | Combinator |
 | --- | --- |